blumareks/2016WoW/LabSentiment/README.md

 ### 2. Connect the Button
  1. Select Touch up Inside from drop-down list
- 2. Enter speakButtonPressed in the popup dialog.
+ 2. Enter checkButtonPressed in the popup dialog.
  3. Insert before the end of the Class ViewController
  4. Click Connect
  5. The result is: